-Neither a borrower nor a lender be:
+Neither a borrower nor a lender be;

-For loan oft loses both itself and friend.
+For loan oft loses both itself and friend, the block the transport too bebying board

 And borrowing dulls the edge of husbandry.
+The autobiology and alating the

 Such views are quite common in people's thinking not only about personal debt, but about corporate or national debt as well.
 They find it frightening that Hungary, having accumulated such big debts in the past, should now go on to increase its debt even more.
 This, they say, is a process that must be stopped at all cost.